TurtleUtilityPack/turtle-client/README.md

 * Clean & Custom UI

 # Installation
-### We are not responsibile for any harm made to your device whilist installing Turtle Client
+##### We are not responsibile for any harm made to your device whilist installing Turtle Client.

 #### PC (Application)